J24-E03/W07-D01-Java-Arrays/src/main/java/org/dcistudent/infamousjohn/Arrays.md

 );
 ```

-This exercise defines an array with specific values and uses the `findLargestNumber` method to find the smallest and largest numbers.
-The method returns these values in an array, which is printed.
+This exercise defines an array with specific values and uses the `findLargestNumber` method to find and print the smallest and largest numbers in the array.

 #### `findLargestNumber` Method